michibol/ipcc/README.md

 ## Data Sources and Methods

 This repository provides detailed methodological documentation supporting the paper
-**“From Scientific Bedrock to Policy Relevance: The Evolving Roles of the IPCC Working Groups.”**
+**“From Scientific Bedrock to Policy Relevance: The Evolving Roles of the IPCC Working Groups.”** by Valentina Bosetti, Michela Boldrini, Marco De Benedictis, Alice Zambolin.

 Due to the use of proprietary data sources, this repository **substitutes and extends the Methods section of the paper**, ensuring transparency and replicability to the extent permitted by data access restrictions.